2i2c-org/team-compass/hr/time-off.md

 # Taking time Off

-In general, 2i2c inherits its benefits and paid time off policy from {term}`Code for Science and Society`.
+In general, 2i2c inherits its benefits and paid time off (PTO) policy from {term}`Code for Science and Society`.
 These policies are detailed in the [CS&S Employee Handbook](https://drive.google.com/file/d/1anHo8P09gjGLnUfGj2ceSDxvJTYwMeS1/view?usp=sharing).
 This page describes some 2i2c-specific practices that are applied in addition to the CS&S policies.

 ## Goals

 - Normalize our PTO policies across countries, so that team members don’t get different PTO depending on their country of residence.
-- Choose PTO policies that minimize the chance that a team member will take *fewer- days off per year than the minimum in their country.
+- Choose PTO policies that minimize the chance that a team member will take *fewer* days off per year than the minimum in their country.
 - Do not apply hard limits and restrictions, but instead encourage soft minimums and coordination amongst team members.
 - Encourage a focus on contributions to the team and organization over number of days worked.
 - Base our numbers off of objective data where possible.